What Are Co-Occurring Disorders?

 Moreover, those with co-occurring disorders are especially prone to relapse into substance abuse following treatment.
 It is harder for a depressed alcoholic to stay off the bottle than a non-depressed alcoholic.

-At CRC Institute, we maintain the ability to treat both the underlying and the overlying disorder.
+At Chicago Rehab Center, we maintain the ability to treat both the underlying and the overlying disorder.
 This requires the deployment of the clinical, holistic, medical, and extended care modalities that define our approach to integrated medicine.
 We may deploy antidepressant medication and horticultural therapy for chronic depression, and talk therapy plus sober companionship for alcoholism.
 There are infinite variations on the bespoke and integrated treatment plans available.
 The exact addiction and mental health treatment methods depend on our team of experts’ diagnosis–through rigorous, compassionate, and evidence-based analyses–of the intersection of disorders in a patient.
 Once we’ve determined the cause, we can treat the effects.